1950s

 June 13 After 72 years, Britain gives up Suez Canal to Egyptian control

-July 19 U.S. refuse to lend Egypt money to build Aswan Dam
+July 19 U.S. refuses to lend Egypt money to build Aswan Dam

 July 25 Jordan attacks United Nations Palestine force